 It is vital for your own business safety and integrity that you are sufficiently insured.
 Our industry exposes us to certain risks, dealing as we do with personal property, valuables, matters of confidentiality and a highly personal service.

-It is a condition of membership of APDO that every member business has Public Liability and Professional Indemnity insurance and submits documentary evidence within one month of joining.
+It is a condition of membership of APDO that every Member working with paying clients has Public Liability and Professional Indemnity insurance and has submitted documentary evidence of this on their Edit Profile page.

 You must have at least Public Liability and Professional Indemnity Insurance.